-LAN 199 World Languages2 cr.
 This course utilizes the highly acclaimed Rosetta Stone Learning System to enable students to achieve conversational mastery of a foreign language delivered online in the eCleary classroom.
 Students learn using a fully-interactive immersion process that asks the learner to indicate comprehension of the new language and provides immediate feedback.
-This unique Dynamic Immersion[TM] method combines proven teaching methods with breakthrough technology to replicate the natural process of learning a first language.
+This unique Dynamic ImmersionTM method combines proven teaching methods with breakthrough technology to replicate the natural process of learning a first language.
 By using multimedia technology to present the voices of native speakers, text, and vivid, real-life photographs, Rosetta Stone uses the learner's intuitive language-learning ability to acquire a new language.
 The interactive process includes word pairing with images, audio lectures, chats with native speaking language coaches, games, and other activities.
 Mastery assessment methods are incorporated.
-Students may select from the following languages: Arabic, Chinese (Mandarin), Dutch, Farsi, French, Filipino (Tagalog), German, Greek, Hebrew, Hindi, Irish, Italian, Japanese, Korean, Latin, Persian (Farsi), Polish, Portuguese (Brazil), Russian, Spanish (Latin America), Spanish (Spain), Swedish, Turkish, and Vietnamese.
-Instruction in each language is divided into Learning Levels and credit (two guarter hours) is awarded for each successfully completed Learning Level.
+Students may select from the following languages: Arabic, Chinese (Mandarin), Dari, Dutch, French, Filipino (Tagalog), German, Greek, Hebrew, Hindi, Irish, Italian, Japanese, Korean, Latin, Persian (Farsi), Pashto, Polish, Portuguese (Brazil), Russian, Spanish (Latin America), Spanish (Spain), Swahili, Swedish, Turkish, Urdo, and Vietnamese.
+Instruction in each language is divided into Learning Levels and credit (two quarter hours) is awarded for each successfully completed Learning Level.
 This course can be repeated to earn credit for an additional language or an additional level in the same language.
+Additional requirements include a Windows 2.33 GHz or faster x86-compatible processor, Intel Atom 1.6Hz or faster processer for netbooks, or Mac Inter Core Duo 1.33 GHz or faster processor, 1 GB RAM or more, 1024 x 768 display resolution, high-speed Internet connection (at least 768 Kbps) and a USB headset with microphone.